what will happen in the first session?

 what is a provisional psychologist?

 A provisional psychologist has completed a Master's level degree in psychology and is in the process of completing 1,600 supervised hours.
 They meet with their supervisor frequently to discuss their client cases and gain additional insight from their supervising psychologist.
 Supervisors have a minimum 5 years experience of practice after completing their own supervised hours.
 Additionally, provisional psychologists must pass an ethics exam and the Examination for Professional Practice in Psychology before they are registered to work independently, without supervision.
-Our psychologists are all encouraged to participate in ongoing training and consultation once they are fully registered.
+Our psychologists all participate in ongoing training and consultation once they are fully registered.

 If you are working with one of our provisional psychologists, you will be offered a lower rate and have the benefit of an additional, more experienced psychologist reviewing your experience in therapy.
-You will not meet your psychologists supervisor, but will be informed who they are and how they will be involved in the process.
+You will not meet your psychologist's supervisor, but will be informed who they are and how they will be involved in the process.

-where is Jill?
+where is the admin team?